env0/templates/pulumi/aws/hello-world/README.md

 # Hello World on AWS
-A static website S3 bucket serving an HTML greeting the user with his own custom cat imag
+A static website S3 bucket serving an HTML greeting the user with their own custom cat image
 ![](sample.png)

 ## Configuration